-- Inquiring of management, the Independent Reporting Commission's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the Independent Reporting Commission's policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations including Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016 and Managing Public Money. - discussing among the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud in the following areas: posting of unusual journals.
+- the nature of the sector, control environment and operational performance including the design of the Independent Reporting Commission's accounting policies. - Inquiring of management, the Independent Reporting Commission's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the Independent Reporting Commission's policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or noncompliance with laws and regulations including Northern Ireland (Stormont Agreement and Implementation Plan) Act 2016 and Managing Public Money; - discussing among the engagement team regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.